Teaching, Learning and Assessment

 Most courses on the MSc in Childhood Studies are taught in the form of seminars.
 There is no standard format but seminars usually include an introduction to the topic, structured discussion and student involvement.
 Options will generally be taught over 2 or 3 hours each week throughout the semester.

 The core courses take a similar approach, with additional methods such as observation and/or participation in policy activities (e.g. attending and analysing a Scottish Parliament debate on a child-related issue) and use of video and media materials.
-The exception is Core Quantitative Data Analysis for Social Research, which is offered as a computer-based e-learning course with supporting tutorials.
+The exception is Core Quantitative Data Analysis for Social Research, which is offers blended-learning, combining on-line, lecture and small group learning.

 The range of students' experiences is extremely valuable in these courses, with the benefits to all of being willing both to listen and to contribute.